Juan-calero/baby-name-generator/README.md

 ## Getting Started

-1. Before we can launch the app, please make sure all the dependencies are install, by running this on the command line:
+1. Before we can launch the app, please make sure all the dependencies are installeds, by running this on the command line:

 ```
 yarn